snykk/snykk/README.md

 # 𝙷𝚎𝚕𝚕𝚘, 𝙵𝚛𝚒𝚎𝚗𝚍𝚜! <img  src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif"  width="35">

-#### I'm a Web Dev and Cyber Security Enthusiast live in Indonesia.
+#### I'm a Software Developer and Cyber Security Enthusiast live in Indonesia.

-- 🙎🏻‍♂️ I’m a College Student
+- 🙎🏻‍♂️ I’m 22 yo
-- 🤷🏻‍♂️ Pronouns He/Him
 - ☕ I'm on a journey to master the art of infosec
 - 🚀 Feel free to chat with me about web dev (escpecially backend stuff), and cybersec anytime!
 - 👨‍💻 CTF is Fum!